My Five Favourite Video Games

 Five Favourite Games – Knights of the Old Republic

-As a completely shameless Star Wars nerd I’ve played just about every game that the franchise ever churned out.
-There’s been some exquisite highs such as the Dark Forces series and Rogue Squadron games.
-Then there’s the games no one like to talk about.
+As a completely shameless Star Wars nerd, I’ve played just about every game that the franchise ever churned out.
+There have been some exquisite highs such as the Dark Forces series and Rogue Squadron games.
+Then there are the games no one like to talk about.
 I’m looking at you Force Unleashed 2.

 Would you be a thoughtful, calm and reasonable Jedi master?
 Or maybe a ferocious, evil and violent Sith lord?
 Perhaps you’d find a delicate balance between the two?
 You can still get it on Steam and even mobile platforms.
 It’s aged very well!